flutter/website/src/docs/codelabs/extended-flex-widget.md

 ## Axis size and alignment

-So far, the blue boxes widgets have been squished together (either to the left or at the top of the UI Output).
+So far, the `BlueBox` widgets have been squished together (either to the left or at the top of the UI Output).
-You can change how the blue boxes widgets are spaced using the size and alignment properties.
+You can change how the `BlueBox` widgets are spaced out using the `mainAxisSize` and `CrossAxisAlignment` properties.

 ### mainAxisSize property